ye11ow/noti/README.md

         // [Optional] Filters
         "filters": {

-            // [Optional] Filter by the usernames.
+            // Filter by the usernames.
 The username here is the @ ID "usernames": []
         }
     },

     // Github related configurations
     "github": {
-        // Go to Github "Settings" -> "Developer settings" -> "Personal access tokens" and "Generate new token" with "repo" scopes
+        // [REQUIRED] Go to Github "Settings" -> "Developer settings" -> "Personal access tokens" and "Generate new token" with "repo" scopes
         "token": "",

-        // The name of the repo. e.g. "ye11ow/noti"
+        // [REQUIRED] The name of the repo. e.g. "ye11ow/noti"
         "repo": [],

         // [Optional] The host of the github server.
 Leave it empty to use the public Github server.